 What do you enjoy most/find most rewarding about what you teach?
 Is there anything notable or unique about the kind of students that you teach?

 My teaching is very practical and hands-on.
 I enjoy teaching mid-career professionals user research techniques that they can apply to the technology and systems they create.

 Where did you study?
 Any reason in particular behind your choice (a program you were excited about, a city you love, a researcher you wanted to work with)?

-After graduation I worked in human services for several years and then went to Boston University School of Social Work where I focused on social research and community organizing.
+After graduation, I worked in human services for several years and then went to Boston University School of Social Work, where I focused on social research and community organizing.
 I stayed in the social work field until I was in my late twenties and had an opportunity to switch careers via the “Women in Engineering” program at Northeastern.
 This is how I made the switch into technology.
-I graduated from NU with a Masters in Information Systems and worked as a programmer for several years.
+I graduated from Northeastern University with a master’s degree in information systems and worked as a programmer for several years.